Myanmar, with all its complex history, raw resources, ‘wet markets’ and emerging economy, gripped me on a trip into its heartland at Inle Lake.

-It’s 2013 and we are in Burma – or as I should now call it Myanmar – especially within earshot of the sunglass-wearing officials as we hand over the cash.
-Tourists pay to enter the ‘protected area’ of Inle Lake, and stay on a hotel which have sprung up in response to the growth of tourism.
-We wondered who would eventually pocket our permit fee to enter the zone designated a ‘wildlife area’ at the checkpoint went.
+It’s 2013 and we are in Burma.
+Or, as I should now call it Myanmar.
+Especially when within earshot of the sunglass-wearing officials as we hand over the cash.
+Tourists pay to enter the ‘protected area’ of Inle Lake to stay on hotels which have sprung up in response to the growth of tourism.
+We wondered where our permit fee to enter the zone designated a ‘wildlife area’ at the checkpoint went.

-There’s a stooge fisherman at the head of the lake, as seen on the front of the Lonely Planet guide.
-He’s certainly alone.
-Standing forlorn on his boat with outdated net in his spotless culottes; ignored by sniggering locals, ‘snapped’ by American and Asian tourists.
+There’s a stooge fisherman at the head of the lake.
+Pristine, as seen on the front of the Lonely Planet guide, he’s certainly alone.
+Standing forlorn in spotless culottes on his boat with outdated net, he’s ignored by sniggering locals, while relished by mainly American and Asian tourists.
 The country is still very rural when 70% of the population live in the countryside.
 (The UK is at the opposite end of the spectrum, at 84% urban)

-The open water beckons us.
-Roar of guttural 2 stroke lawn-mower powered engineer thrashing the propeller at the end of a 2m long pole, sounded distinctly alien within the 116km2 natural lake.
-No doubt normal, if not welcome, to those whose homes are settlements on stilts amongst rows of floating ‘gardens’ used to grow tomatoes supply both domestic and export markets.
-Boats barely afloat, laden with rotting methane-pungent weed heaved up from the shallow bottom, ferry this natural fertiliser to the acres of bamboo-skewered anchored aquaponic veg beds.
+The open water beckons.
+Guttural roar of 2 stroke lawn-mower powered engineer thrashing the propeller at the end of a 2m long pole.
+It sounded distinctly alien to us within the 116km2 natural lake.
+No doubt normal, if not welcome, to those whose homes are settlements on stilts amongst rows of floating ‘gardens’ used to grow tomatoes.

 In the distance we could see inroads made, literally, from mainly Chinese investment interests.
 Great chunks of forest cut away for hotel developments.
 There’s no secure private land ownership in the country.
-I doubt environmental planning assessments or EIAs ever got in the way of the ‘black dollar’.
-Elsewhere on the lake, aquatic living conditions were the norm as chickens, pigs, hotels, factories, restaurants all perched on over the weedy waters of this busy lake.
+I doubt environmental planning assessments ever get in the way of these works.

-We asked our eco-guerrilla-fighter to take us to non-touristy stuff.
-He didn’t disappoint.
-A six o’clock trip in the morning to the local market repaid our wish in spades.
-No sign of any other tourists.
-Early deliveries of bamboo construction poles deposited for builders, cocky lads with strutting cockerels and a shopper slipping on the mud breaking her newly-bought eggs.
 Smell of fish pervades the air.
 Dried, fresh, baked, salted, going-off, sautéed – size was definitely not of importance.
-Whether sliced into slabs, hung morning-fresh on string or bagged up barely the size of shrimps, sellers laid out their trophies to eager critical-eyed buyers coming in from upland villages in their polyester traditional costumes.
+Slabs of fish hung morning-fresh on string or bagged up shrimp-size offerings, sellers laid out their trophies to decisive critical-eyed buyers in from upland villages in jaunty traditional costumes.

-Meanwhile, on the lake, the fishermen got on with their primary industry of supplying raw materials to the market.
-It looked distinctly to be a young person’s game.
-Burmese style, on ultra-narrow boats, demanding a sense of balance to its highest state.
-Stand on the wooden platform at either end of the boat, hold the single oar with a leg wrapped around it and then create a specific motion to propel, steer the boat in any direction required.
+Back on the lake, fishermen got on with their primary industry of supplying the produce to the market.
+No motor here.
+A distinctly young person’s activity.
+Burmese style fishing, on ultra-narrow boats, demanding a sense of balance in its highest state.
+Perched on one end of the boat, holding the oar with a leg to create a specific motion to propel and steer the boat, get fishing!

-That’s before you get to the fishing.
 This takes multi-tasking to another level.
-With one hand and a leg around the oar, the other hand holding a fine meshed net carefully threaded onto a stick, which is then unrolled while paddling, one-legged in a wide ‘U’ shape.
-Once the net is set, the fisher then commences to slap the water with his (or her) oar to drive fish into the net.
-For all that work, not every ‘fish drive’ was a success but, like any angler – optimist or forever hungry – on they go to fish again.
+With a leg around the oar, the hands hold a fine meshed net, carefully threaded onto a stick, which is unrolled while paddling, one-legged, in a wide ‘U’ shape.
+Once the net is set, the fisher then slaps the water with his (or her) oar to drive fish into the net.
+For all that work, not every ‘fish drive’ was a success but, like any angler – optimist or forever hungry – on they go to fishing.

 This newly opened up country is a nexus between two worlds.
-Money from richer neighbouring Asian countries pours in to ‘net’ rich pickings of underdeveloped natural resources.
+Money from richer neighbouring Asian countries pours in to grab underdeveloped natural resources.
 Agricultural pesticides are freely sprayed.
-Tourists snap up bucket-list bucolic dream holidays with boutique beer while contemplating banning of wet markets in face of Covid-19, as foreign agri-consultants advise tomato farmers on pesticide applications and hotels dispose of sewage.
+Tourists snap up bucket-list bucolic dream holidays with boutique beer.
+While then, unthinkingly signing a petition to ban ‘wet markets’ post Covid-19 Foreign agri-consultants advise locals and new hotels dispose of sewage unseen.